glaubermagal/doc-api/source/includes/concept/_environments.md

 Certain RW API resources, like datasets, layers, or widgets, use the concept of `environment`, or `env`, as a way to help you manage your data's lifecycle.
 The main goal of `environments` is to give you an easy way to separate data that is ready to be used in production-grade interactions from data that is still being improved on.

 When you create a new resource, like a dataset, it's given the `production` env value by default.
-Similarly, if you list resources, there's an implicit default filter that only returns resourcesw whose `env` value is `production`.
+Similarly, if you list resources, there's an implicit default filter that only returns resources whose `env` value is `production`.
 This illustrates two key concepts of `environments`:

 - By default, when you create data on the RW API, it assumes it's in a production-ready state.
 - By default, when you list resources from the RW API, it assumes you want only to see production-ready data.

 However, you may want to modify this behavior.
 For example, let's say you want to create a new widget on the RW API and experiment with different configuration options without displaying it publicly.
 To achieve this, you can set a different `environment` on your widget - for example, `test`.
 Or you may want to deploy a staging version of your application that also relies on the same RW API but displays a different set of resources.
 You can set those resources to use the `staging` environment and have your application load only that environment, or load both `production` and `staging` resources simultaneously.
+You can also list resources in all environments, by using the special `all` query parameter value.

-Keep in mind that `production` is the only "special" value for the `environment` field.
+Keep in mind that `production` (set by default) and `all` (not supported) are the only "special" values for the `environment` field.
 Apart from it, the `environment` can take any value you want, without having any undesired side-effects.

 Resources that use `environment` can also be updated with a new `environment` value, so you can use it to control how your data is displayed.
 Refer to the documentation of each resource to learn how you can achieve this.